Einstein and Eddington: Plot

-At the same time, Eddington grieves over Marston, among the 15,000 killed by German use of chlorine gas at the Second Battle of Ypres, causing doubts in his faith, but leading him to fight all the more loudly against an expulsion of German scientists from the Royal Society.
-The expulsion has been initiated by Lodge, whose son was also among the killed and who clings to Newton as a consolation of "order in the universe", but Eddington is unable to admit to Lodge that he too is grieving for a loved one.
+Meanwhile, Eddington grieves over Marston, among the 15,000 killed by German use of chlorine gas at the Second Battle of Ypres, causing doubts in his faith, but leading him to fight all the more loudly against an expulsion of German scientists from the Royal Society.
+The expulsion has been initiated by Lodge, whose son was also among the killed and who clings to Newton as a consolation of "order in the universe", but Eddington cannot admit to Lodge that he too is grieving for a loved one.

 News of the gas attack also leads Einstein to an outburst against his fellow scientists, which leads to his being cut off from the university, and—overworking—he falls sick and Elsa leaves him.
-Even so, he manages to complete his work on general relativity and on how starlight bends and gets this result through to Eddington via Planck.
-Eddington realises he can prove that space and light are being bent by observing the solar eclipse of 29 May 1919 on the west African island of Príncipe, and with Dyson as an ally, manages to gain funding for his expedition, despite Lodge's initial opposition.
+Even so, he completes his work on general relativity and on how starlight bends and gets this result through to Eddington via Planck.
+Eddington realises he can prove that space and light are being bent by observing the solar eclipse of 29 May 1919 on the west African island of Príncipe, and with Dyson as an ally, gains funding for his expedition, despite Lodge's initial opposition.
 As the war ends, Eddington's sister and housekeeper, Winifred, sets off to help the Quaker relief effort in war-shattered Germany despite her fears as to Eddington's waning faith.

-The action returns to the Príncipe expedition, delayed by bad weather until the last moment, while Einstein briefly returns to his ex-wife and children.
+In 1919, Eddington's expedition in Príncipe is delayed by bad weather until the last moment, while Einstein briefly returns to his ex-wife and children.
 Bringing back two photographs from the eclipse to compare to photographs of the night sky in normal conditions, Eddington compares them in public, with Lodge and Winifred in attendance, and not only proves Einstein right but also finds this confirmation reaffirming his faith—as he states, "I can hear God, thinking".
 News of his vindication reaches Einstein, and crowds of press arrive at his door just as Elsa returns to him.
-A year later, in the closing scene, Einstein visits Cambridge and meets Eddington.
-The closing credits remark on both scientists' later work, Einstein's celebrity and Eddington's obscurity.
+A year later, Einstein visits Cambridge and meets Eddington.